wansors/lightweight-config-server/README.md

 # Lightweight Config Server

-Lightweight Config Server is a quarkus based application alternative to Spring Cloud Config Server.
+Lightweight Config Server is a quarkus based alternative to Spring Cloud Config Server.

 Lightweight Config Server implements the same endpoints as Spring Cloud Config Server with the same outputs.
 However this application boots faster and consume less memory, ideal for k8s environments!.